'Star Wars' force finally awakens for fans around the world

 For Elliot Smith, who works for video game company Ubisoft in San Francisco, the movie was a chance to relive cherished memories.

 "I wanted to be a Jedi growing up.
-I was like, 'Oh, man, if I practice really hard and train, maybe I can move things with my mind.'
-That sounds really nerdy, but that was probably my favorite memory," Smith said.
+I was like, 'Oh, man, if I practise really hard and train, maybe I can move things with my mind.'
+That sounds really nerdy, but that was probably my favourite memory," Smith said.

-In Berlin, a seven-meter-high (30-foot-high) replica of an Imperial TIE fighter was placed outside the Zoo Palast movie theater.
+In Berlin, a seven-meter-high (30-foot-high) replica of an Imperial TIE fighter was placed outside the Zoo Palast movie theatre.

 "It is really special, to finally have a 'Star Wars' premiere again, and I had to be here as a fan," said Berlin fan Felix, who was dressed as a Stormtrooper.